alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 You can bring SREs on board to build a shell of abstracted APIs, automation, configuration management, monitoring, and testing around these legacy systems that will offload work from SAs.

 This tactic is still avoidance, but is a bit like refinancing high-interest technical debt into low-interest technical debt.
-It’s usually a stopgap measure to prepare for an incremental replacement.
+It's usually a stopgap measure to prepare for an incremental replacement.

 ### Replacement/refactoring

-It’s best undertaken incrementally.
+It's best undertaken incrementally.

 ### Retirement/custodial ownership

-To align business incentives, stragglers who haven’t migrated can assume custodial ownership of remnants of the legacy system.
+To align business incentives, stragglers who haven't migrated can assume custodial ownership of remnants of the legacy system.

 ## Case Studies

 Reached a point at which it could no longer scale sublinearly with human effort; over time, an increasing number of engineer hours resulted in smaller returns on that investment.

-It demonstrates that with a little persistence and perseverance, it’s possible to move to alternatives even when constrained by the institutional inertia of a large organization.
+It demonstrates that with a little persistence and perseverance, it's possible to move to alternatives even when constrained by the institutional inertia of a large organization.

 The first step to retiring a legacy system is to stop or (often more realistically) to slow or discourage new adoption.
-It’s much more painful to take something away from users than never offer it in the first place.
+It's much more painful to take something away from users than never offer it in the first place.

 Automation craves conformity.

 ## Conclusion

 At minimum, the amount of toil associated with running a production service grows linearly with its complexity and scale.
 Automation is often the gold standard of toil elimination, and can be combined with a number of other tactics.
-Even when toil isn’t worth the effort of full automation, you can decrease engineering and operations workloads through strategies like partial automation or changing business processes.
+Even when toil isn't worth the effort of full automation, you can decrease engineering and operations workloads through strategies like partial automation or changing business processes.

 Eliminating toil frees up engineering time to focus on the more enduring aspects of services, and allows teams to keep manual tasks at a minimum as the complexity and scale of modern service architectures continue to increase.

 Toil usually starts small, and can rapidly grow to consume an entire team.
 SRE teams must be relentless in eliminating toil, because even if the task seems daunting, the benefits usually exceed the costs.

 We hope these stories encourage you to identify your toil, quantify it, and then work toward eliminating it.
-Even if you can’t invest in a big project today, you can start with a small proof of concept that can help change your team’s willingness to deal with toil.
+Even if you can't invest in a big project today, you can start with a small proof of concept that can help change your team's willingness to deal with toil.

 # Chapter 7 - Simplicity

-A complex system that works is invariably found to have evolved from a simple system that worked. — Gall’s Law
+A complex system that works is invariably found to have evolved from a simple system that worked. — Gall's Law

 Simplicity is an important goal for SREs, as it strongly correlates with reliability: simple software breaks less often and is easier and faster to fix when it does break.
 Simple systems are easier to understand, easier to maintain, and easier to test.